-- a) in the mid-clavicular line

 - b) on the anterior axillary line

 - c) along the middle axillary line

 - d) on the posterior axillary line

-- e) on the scapular line

 15. With a closed injury of the chest with floating chest wall syndrome - the main goal of treatment:

 - a) relieve pain when breathing - b) to ensure the drainage function of the bronchi - c) restore the skeleton of the breast skeleton - d) reduce pneumo and hemothorax - e) prevent possible damage to the lungs by the rib fragments.